sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 ## Instructions to Log in

-## Demonstration of using SAS Studio environment
+## Exploring the SAS Studio environment